-King’s is a vibrant and busy community, made up of boys and girls from the South West of England, from further afield in the UK and from overseas.
+King’s is a vibrant and busy community, made up of boys and girls from the South West of England, from further afield in the UK, and from overseas.
 This mix works extremely well.
 Most of the pupils board, but a significant number are day pupils.
 All are thoroughly integrated into the life of the school.
 Day pupils all belong to boarding houses and are encouraged to spend the odd night at school.
-There is no sense of “us and them” at all.